TykTechnologies/tyk-demo/README.md

 docker-compose up -d
 ```

-To include other services, there are additional compose files which are prefixed `dc.` and can be included in the deployment.
+To include other services, there are additional compose files which are prefixed `docker-compose-` and can be included in the deployment.
 For example, to include Kibana:

 ```
-docker-compose -f docker-compose.yml -f dc.kibana.yml up -d
+docker-compose -f docker-compose.yml -f docker-compose-kibana.yml up -d
 ```

 Use additional `-f` flags to include more compose files as needed.